 In the afternoon, Tagus Cove awaits.
 In the past, the cove was a favorite spot for pirates and whalers, but today it is known for its characteristic vegetation and various land birds.
 Immediately beyond the shore sits Darwin Lake, which, despite its fresh appearance, is deceptively salty.

 A fascinating place to visit because it had a great volcanic activity in the past is Puerto Egas, which is located northwest of Santiago Island.
 Puerto Egas is one of the most popular sites in the Galapagos Archipelago.
 It has a beautiful black sand beach where you can see its many inhabitants including sea lions, chameleons, lizards, and herons.

 Rabida, also known by the name of Jervis in honor of a British Admiral John Jervis, is located south of Santiago Island.
 It is commonly regarded as the geographical center of the Galapagos Islands.
 The island has a high iron content which causes its distinctive reddish color.
 Its main attraction is the salt lagoon with flamingos, pelicans, and boobies.
 This is an excellent location for them to build their nests.

-There will be a wet landing on the white sand beach of Las Bachas.
+Expect a wet landing on the white sand beach of Las Bachas.
 This is a great area for seeing flamingos and migratory birds.
 In the vicinity of the Las Bachas beach, have the chance to observe predominant vegetation of the coastal zone.
 Las Bachas beach represents one of the main nesting sites of sea turtles on Isla Santa Cruz and is a very popular place for snorkeling and swimming.
-Afterwards you will transfer out to Baltra`s Airport for your return to the mainland.
+Afterwards transfer out to Baltra`s Airport for your return to the mainland.

 |Standard Suite||Master Suite|